 Measure Your Cycling and Weight Loss Success

-Recording your data not only provides the means for measuring your success but also helps you celebrate progress.
-For me, that meant weighing-in every morning and observing the weekly trend in both weight and body composition.
-Analyzing a weekly trend helps because bodyweight fluctuates daily.
+Recording data not only provides the means for measuring your success but also helps you celebrate progress.
+For me, that meant weighing in every morning and observing the weekly trend in both weight and body composition.
+Analyzing a weekly trend helps because weight fluctuates daily.
+While I used the scale as a data point, I didn’t obsess over that number.
+Instead, I used my performance on the bike as the most important metric.

 Two easy ways to measure body composition are skinfold calipers or a body composition scale.
 I use a Tanita Body Fat Scale.
 Having one of these scales to step on every day was massively effective.
 Just make sure to measure under similar circumstances.
 For the best data, always measure under the same conditions.
 Make sure the time of day is similar, that you are not wearing any clothing, and that your nutrition and hydration leading up to the time of measurement are accounted for if not controlled.